chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 | `content` | The content to show in the text annotation.
 | `display` | Whether or not this annotation is visible
 | `drawTime` | See [drawTime](../options#draw-time).
-| `height` | Overrides the height of the image.
-Could be set in pixel by a number, or in percentage of current height of image by a string.
-If undefined, uses the height of the image.
-It is used only when the content is an image.
+| `height` | Overrides the height of the image or canvas element.
+Could be set in pixel by a number, or in percentage of current height of image or canvas element by a string.
+If undefined, uses the height of the image or canvas element.
+It is used only when the content is an image or canvas element.
 | `padding` | The padding to add around the text label.
 | `textAlign` | Text alignment of label content when there's more than one line.
 Possible options are: `'left'`, `'start'`, `'center'`, `'end'`, `'right'`.
-| `width` | Overrides the width of the image.
-Could be set in pixel by a number, or in percentage of current width of image by a string.
-If undefined, uses the width of the image.
-It is used only when the content is an image.
+| `width` | Overrides the width of the image or canvas element.
+Could be set in pixel by a number, or in percentage of current width of image or canvas element by a string.
+If undefined, uses the width of the image or canvas element.
+It is used only when the content is an image or canvas element.
 | `xAdjust` | Adjustment along x-axis (left-right) of label relative to computed position.
 Negative values move the label left, positive right.
 | `xMax` | Right edge of the box in units along the x axis.
 | `xMin` | Left edge of the box in units along the x axis.